Big Fish Eat Little Fish: History and description

 The original 1556 Pieter Bruegel the Elder drawing is held by the Albertina art museum in Vienna, Austria, produced using gray and black ink on paper.
 It was engraved by Pieter van der Heyden and published by Hieronymus Cock in 1557.
 The engraving was signed with the name of the artist Hieronymus Bosch, who had died in 1516, most likely for commercial purposes, since Bosch was more well-known than Bruegel.

 The picture shows a huge fish on the shore, having eaten many smaller fish, some of whom have yet smaller fish in their mouths.
 A person is cutting the fish open with a very large knife, revealing the contents of its stomach.
 Other fish are shown in the water, also with fish in their mouths.
 In the foreground is a boat with fishermen and another large fish, including a smaller fish cut from its stomach.

-Copies of the engraving are held in international collections including the British Museum (London), the Metropolitan Museum (New York), the Art Institute of Chicago, and the Philadelphia Art Museum.
+Copies of the engraving are held in international collections including the British Museum (London), the Metropolitan Museum (New York), the Art Institute of Chicago, and the Philadelphia Museum of Art.